JuliaAstro/JuliaAstro.github.io/src/index.md

 ## Google Summer of Code (GSoC)

-Would you like to contribute to JuliaAstro as part of Google Summer of Code?
+Would you like to contribute to JuliaAstro through Google Summer of Code?
 You can!
 We are member of [OpenAstronomy](https://openastronomy.org), go to the [GSoC page](https://openastronomy.org/gsoc/) to see how to apply and the list of ideas.
-You can also propose us your own idea!
+You can also propose your own idea to us!